 Grant information including Assessment Criteria and an Application Form can be accessed here.

 ANZMUSC announces Master of Research Scholarship Funding

-COCA Research in conjunction with Chiropractic Australia and ANZMUSC are pleased to announce the funding of a PhD Scholarship.
-This joint initiative will enable a PhD student with a background in chiropractic or osteopathy to work on a project led by an ANZMUSC member.
-Applications close on 30th June 2017 and more detailed information on this funding can be accessed via the ANZMUSC website. http://anzmusc.org/ca-anzmusc-phd-applications/
+COCA Research in conjunction with Chiropractic Australia and ANZMUSC is pleased to announce the funding of a Master of Research Scholarship.
+This joint initiative will enable a research student with a background in chiropractic or osteopathy to work on a project led by an ANZMUSC member.
+Further information will be available shortly.

 Inaugural recipient of COCA Research PhD Scholarship, Dr Katie de Luca, awarded PhD degree.

 Dr Katie de Luca, who was the first recipient of a PhD scholarship from the COCA Research Fund in the inaugural round of grants in 2011 has announced that she has been officially admitted to the degree of Doctor of Philosophy in the School or Medicine and Public Health, Faculty of Health and Medicine at the University of Newcastle.

 In announcing her achievement Dr de Luca acknowledged and thanked her supervisors Prof Lynne Parkinson, Dr Fiona Blyth, Prof Julie Byles and Dr Henry Pollard and her co-authors Dr Thomas Lo, Dr Aron Downie and Prof Scott Haldeman and the many colleagues that assisted her including Chiropractic Australia President Prof Rod Bonello, COCA Executive member Associate Professor Peter Tuchin, fellow COCA PhD scholarship recipient Dr Matthew Fernandez and Dr Michael Swain.